korver206/Roblox-Islands/README.md

 1. Click "Scan for Coins" to identify all possible coin locations
 2. Check the console output for coin values
 3. The script will show you exactly where coins are stored in the game

+## Version History

+- **v2.1**: Added caching of found events, improved scan consistency, better error handling
+- **v2.0**: Initial release with comprehensive remote event detection

+## Notes

+This script is designed to work with most Roblox games that follow standard practices for item duplication and coin management.
+Some games may use obfuscation or custom networking that prevents this script from working.